Art Hive, LLC

 What’s your story?

 Art has been at the core of Mary’s life from the beginning.
 As an artist and craftswoman, she is constantly exploring, planning, and experimenting.
 She honed her skills and explored a variety of disciplines at the Corcoran School of Art and Virginia Commonwealth University.
 Her love for finding vintage treasures has become an important part of her creative process.
-Mary played a key role on the board of a Richmond-based creative reuse nonprofit and is excited to create something similar in Staunton.
+Mary played a key role on the board of a Richmond-based creative reuse nonprofit and is excited to have created something similar in Staunton.

 Kirsten is passionate about creating art and exploring different mediums.
 She has studied art at the Corcoran & VCU and has won several awards for her work, which has been purchased internationally and installed in public spaces.
-She served on the City of Fairfax Commission on the Arts and played a role in founding their non-profit.
-She also helped found the Valley Creative Guild and is now looking forward to opening a creative reuse and art center in Staunton.
+She served on the City of Fairfax Commission on the Arts and was a founder and Vice-Chair of their non-profit.
+She also helped found the Valley Creative Guild Pop Up in Staunton and is the Art Hive’s Hive Mistress